First evidence of the $B_s^0\rightarrow K^-\pi^+\gamma$ decay

 The best sensitivity to the signal decay is obtained using downstream electrons, which have a smaller probability of bremsstrahlung and therefore better momentum resolution, and in the low-mass window occupied by the \Kstarzv resonance that offers higher purity.
-Of the eight available subsets of data, only those with the best data purity and mass resolution of the normalisation decay are analysed: low-\mkpi with downstream electrons in Run~1 data; both low- and high-\mkpi with downstream electrons in Run~2 data; and low-\mkpi with long track electrons in Run~2 data.
-The chosen datasets, established prior to examination of the signal region, provide large expected sensitivity to the signal assuming the predicted branching fraction.
+Of the eight available subsets of data, only those with the highest signal-to-background purity in data and mass resolution of the normalisation decay are analysed: low-\mkpi with downstream electrons in Run~1 data; both low- and high-\mkpi with downstream electrons in Run~2 data; and low-\mkpi with long track electrons in Run~2 data.
+The chosen datasets, established prior to examination of the signal region, each provide anexpected signal significance of approximately 1.0 standard deviations or higher assuming the predicted branching fraction; the excluded datasets provide expected significances below 0.3 standard deviations.
 Figure~\ref{fig:datafit} shows the mass distributions of \kpig candidates passing the selection requirements in the datasets with best sensitivity.
-The signal decay yields are extracted through a simultaneous extended unbinned maximum-likelihood fit to these data samples.
+The signal decay yields are extracted through an extended unbinned maximum-likelihood fit to these data samples.

 The \bdskpig signal decays are modelled using Johnson $S_U$ (JSU) functions featuring power-law tails on both sides of the peak~\cite{JohnsonSU}.
 For candidates where the downstream tracks are not matched to the correct hits in the tracking detectors, the mass distribution is shifted towards lower values.
 To account for this effect, a modified Gaussian function with power-law tails on both sides (double-sided Crystal Ball, DSCB)~\cite{Skwarnicki:1986xj} is added to the JSU function.
-All shape parameters are fixed from simulation, except for the relative fraction of the two components, the overall width, and the peak position, which are left unconstrained in the fit to data.
+All shape parameters are fixed from simulation, except for the relative fraction of the two components and deviations of the overall width and peak position from simulation.
+These are unconstrained and shared between the \Bd and \bskpig decay models.

 Partially reconstructed \mbox{\decay{\B}{\Km\pip\pi(\pi)\gamma}} decays are modelled with ARGUS functions~\cite{ARGUS:1990hfq} convolved with the signal model.
 The endpoints of the ARGUS functions are fixed to the peak position of the signal model reduced by the mass of the missing pions.
 The other parameters are fixed from simulation, except for the model for two missing pions where the power parameter is free to vary in the fit to data.
 The yields corresponding to partially reconstructed \Bd and \Bp meson decays are free to vary in the fit to data.
 To estimate the yields of partially reconstructed \Bs meson decays, the \mbox{\decay{\B}{\Km\pip\pi(\pi)\gamma}} decay yields are scaled by the ratio of \Bs to \B meson production cross-sections~\cite{LHCb-PAPER-2020-046} and the branching fraction ratio estimated by applying \grpsuthree flavour symmetry while accounting for dominant sources of \grpsuthree breaking.